-London Hydro provided updates on the Outage Map, which was refreshed every minute.
+London Hydro provided updates on the outage map via our outage management system, which was refreshed every minute.

 14. Was there any point in time when the website was inaccessible?
 If so, what percentage of the total outage time was the website inaccessible?